In Ictu Oculi

-In Ictu Oculi (In the blink of an eye) is a very large oil on canvas painting by the Spanish Baroque artist Juan de Valdés Leal.
-It is dated to 1670-72, and was commissioned by the Brotherhood of Charity (the Caridad) lay confraternity for the Hospital de la Caridad, Seville, a resting place for the old and a burial ground for paupers.
+In Ictu Oculi (In the blink of an eye) is a large oil on canvas painting by the Spanish Baroque artist Juan de Valdés Leal.
+It is dated to 1670-72, and was commissioned by the Brotherhood of Charity (Hermandad de la Caridad) lay confraternity for the Hospital de la Caridad, Seville, a resting place for the old and a burial ground for paupers.

 The work is one of a pair of similar memento mori paintings - the other painting Finis Gloriae Mundi shows the remains of a bishop and knight.
 In Ictu Oculi shows the grim reaper carrying a coffin and scythe, triumphant among the remains of a now dead, but a formerly powerful and influential unidentified person.
 Both paintings are still in place just inside the hospital entrance.
 They are considered the pinnacle of his artistic achievement, to the extent that he has been, perhaps unfairly, referred to as the "painter of the dead".

-A close copy by Reynoso dated to the 1860s–70s is in the Metropolitan Museum of Art, New York.
+A close copy by Reynoso dated to the 1860s–70s is in the Metropolitan Museum of Art, New York City.

 Commission

 In Ictu Oculi is one of a pair of dramatically chilling, grim and similarly sized works by Leal commissioned for the Hospital de la Caridad; the other is Finis Gloriae Mundi (End of worldly glory) and depicts the rotting corpses of a bishop and a knight, both lying in repose in a crypt, and surrounded by the trappings of money and position.

 Each painting is an allegory of death, or memento mori, in that they are intended to remind the viewer of both transience of earthly life and the universality of death.
 Valdés Leal described these works as "hieroglyphs of our afterlife".
 The implication is that salvation in the afterlife is paramount and rises above position in the here and now, and can only be attained through charity - the mission of the commissioning church.
+Artwork showing these themes are recurrent in the Vanitas genre, meaning vanity and shows the transience of life in contrast to worldly pleasures.